The following is a guest article by Grayson Pope.

 Barnabas, a trusted man in the church, was so impressed with what was going on in Antioch that he brought his friend the Apostle Paul to check it out.
 Together they taught and encouraged this fledgling church where for the first time followers of Jesus were called “Christians.”

 It’s easy to miss what’s going on here because, well, it’s missing.
-And that’s the names – the names of the Christians who took the gospel to parts unknown.
+'It' being the names – the names of the Christians who took the gospel to parts unknown.
 These were literally no-name men and women who were making disciples and planting churches.

 By the way, the Church in Antioch ends up becoming the church-planting center of the early church.
 They actually sent Paul and Barnabas out on their first missionary journey.
 From the beginning of the Church, we see everyday Christians making disciples, planting churches, and sending missionaries.